Background

 The second thing our model is saying, is that for any age \(i\), we can expect the distribution of errors to be identical.

-• Calculate the mean of each of these error distributions. – 0.5 point(s)
+• Calculate the means of these error distributions. – 0.5 point(s)

 Fitting simple linear models in R